KidusGR/KidusGR/README.md

 ### :man_technologist: About Me :
 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from `Addis Ababa, Ethiopia`.
 - I am a software developer with a background in object-oriented programming languages mainly Python.
-I am experienced in working with a variety of frameworks and libraries to create efficient, scalable, and user-friendly applications.
+I am experienced in working with a variety of frameworks and libraries to create efficient, scalable and user-friendly applications.
 I am skilled in problem-solving and project-management.
-I always want to learn new technologies and techniques and dedicated to improve my skills with the latest developments in the field.
+I always want to learn new technologies and techniques and I am dedicated to improving my skills with the latest developments in the field.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=LinkedIn&logoColor=white)](https://www.linkedin.com/in/kidusgr/)